News and Events

 Environmental Students Come Alive Outside in Design Challenge

-From Oct.
-24 to 26, 2019, a team of students from the Environmental Landscaping Management program participated in a three-day charrette in Kingston, Ont., organized by Come Alive Outside.
+October 2019: A team of students from the Environmental Landscaping Management program participated in a three-day charrette in Kingston, Ont., organized by Come Alive Outside.
 This annual design challenge creates an opportunity for postsecondary students to work with landscape professionals to design and build natural schoolyards and play-spaces for communities.
 Through the generous support of the event organizers and sponsors (Unilock, Landscape Ontario, Wentworth Landscapes, Gelderman Landscape and Brydges Landscape Architecture), the program was free to the Seneca team including the cost of travel and lodging.
 Thank you to all who took part in this event and to the generous sponsors.